 Be proactive!
 If you keep a written document of your possessions, it can help make the claims process much easier if you experience a loss.
 Go from room to room and record each item and its value to prepare an inventory.
 An easy way to do this is to take photos or videos of each room and all of the contents in the rooms.
 Consider keeping receipts with the purchase date and original cost for your records too, in case of total loss.
 Your inventory list should be consistently updated, which can be done easily if you record new items shortly after purchasing them.
 Pro Tip: Your inventory should be easily accessible.
 It is a good idea to keep a couple copies of your inventory at different locations, with one location being off-premises in case of a total loss, like a fire.

 Always file your claim as soon as you possibly can.
 Of course, theft losses should be reported to the police first, and in other situations of danger and urgency, safety takes priority.
-But once it's safe and reasonable to do so, you should contact your insurance provider.
+But once it's safe and reasonable to do so, you should contact your insurance agent.
 This is important because your policy might require you to make the notification within a certain amount of time.
 Not filing a claim within the time required in your policy may lead to a denial of the claim or may result in the claims process taking longer.

 When you file your claim or make follow-up calls regarding the process, be sure to have the right information so your conversation is easier and more effective.
 Have your inventory list and the details of your loss, and keep the following information handy for your claims representative: